Concordium/concordium.github.io/source/mainnet/smart-contracts/general/develop-contracts.rst

    When sending a smart contract update transaction, the invoker provides a max energy cost for the execution.
    CCD equivalent to the max energy cost is then deposited during execution of the contract.
-   Because of this, querying the balance of the invoker will result in the current account balance subtracted with the amount of CCD needed to cover the max energy cost.
+   Because of this, querying the balance of the invoker will result in the current account balance minus the amount of CCD needed to cover the max energy cost.

 Query a contract balance
 ~~~~~~~~~~~~~~~~~~~~~~~~